 export_wh | Injected energy in Wh |

-dt | The time that has elapsed since the last past update (in seconds) |
+dt | The time that has passed since the last update (in seconds), only for counter "Expression", see also CM._dt. |

-inputN | Input number N of the unit, 1 = active, 0 = inactive |
+inputN | Input number N of the device, 1 = active, 0 = inactive, N is the number of the input, starting with 1. |

-soc | SOC, charge level in percent (meter/storage) |
+soc | SOC, charge level in per cent (counter/memory) - if supported by the device |

 id | Device Id, Modbus ID |